simplymichael/smart-form-validator/README.md

 // the last is useful when the field is part of a form):

 // 1.
-validator.addField(fieldId, objectExpectedRule); // specify field and rule in one line
+validator.addField(fieldId, objectExpectedRule); // specify field and rule at the same time, on one line

 // Or ...
 // 2.